interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 It must be possible to verify that all types used in a crypto-condition are supported (including the types and subtypes of any sub-crypto-conditions) even if the fulfillment is not available to be analysed yet.
 Therefore, all compound conditions set the bits in this bitmap that correspond to the set of types and subtypes of all sub-crypto-conditions.

-The field is encoded as a variable length BIT STRING, as defined in ASN.1 to accommodate new types that may be defined.
+The field is encoded as a variable length BIT STRING, as defined in ASN.1, to accommodate new types that may be defined.

 Each bit in the bitmap represents a type from the list of known types in the IANA-maintained [Crypto-Condition Type Registry](#crypto-conditions-type-registry) and the bit corresponding to each type is the bit at position X where X is the type ID of the type.

 The presence of one or more sub-crypto-conditions of a specific type is indicated by setting the numbered bit corresponding to the type ID of that type.

-For example, a compound condition that contains an ED25519-SHA-256 crypto-condition as a sub-crypto-condition will set the bit at position 4.
+In DER encoding, the bits in a bitstring are numbered from the MOST significant bit (bit 0) to least significant (bit 7) of the first byte and then continue with the MOST significant bit (bit 8) of the next byte, and so on.
+For example, a compound condition that contains an ED25519-SHA-256 crypto-condition as a sub-crypto-condition will set the bit at position 4 and the BITSTRING will be DER encoded with an appropriate tag byte followed by the three bytes 0x02 0x03 and 0x80, where 0x02 indicates the length (2 bytes, the first being the padding indicator), 0x03 indicates that there are 3 padding bits in the last byte and 0x80 indicates the 5 bits in the string are set to 00001.

 ## Fulfillment {#fulfillment-format}